 GM-free The GM-free status is based on the minimum requirements set out by the following European "GM-free" certification schemes: German EG-Gentechnik-Durchführungsgesetz (EGGenTDurchfG), with audits conducted as stipulated by the German Verband Lebensmittel ohne Gentechnik (VLOG); Austrian Food Codex (Codex Alimentarius Austriacus) and the corresponding "Leitfaden zur risikobasierten Kontrolle auf Gentechnikfreiheit" ("Guideline on the Risk-Based Monitoring of GMO-Free Production"); Non-GM Danube Region Production and Labelling Standard & Non-GM Danube Region Inspection Standard.
-Good The application of available knowledge to addressing environmental, Agricultural Practices 11 economic and social sustainability for on-farm production and post- production processes resulting in safe and healthy food and non-food agricultural products.
-Grassland 12 Terrestrial ecosystems dominated by herbaceous or shrub vegetation for at least five years continuously.
+Good Agricultural Practices 11 The application of available knowledge to addressing environmental, economic and social sustainability for on-farm production and post-production processes resulting in safe and healthy food and non-food Grassland 12 agricultural products.
+Terrestrial ecosystems dominated by herbaceous or shrub vegetation for at least five years continuously.
 It includes meadows or pasture that is cropped for hay but excludes land cultivated for other crop production and cropland lying temporarily fallow.
-Integrated A system of crop production which conserves and enhances natural Crop resources while producing a crop on an economically viable and sustainable Management foundation.
+Integrated Crop Management A system of crop production which conserves and enhances natural resources while producing a crop on an economically viable and sustainable foundation.
 This is a whole-farm, long-term strategy incorporating both new technologies and traditional knowledge and practices.
-Integrated Pest Management 13 Integrated Pest Management means careful consideration of all available plant protection methods and subsequent integration of appropriate General principles of integrated pest management: 1.
-The prevention and/or suppression of harmful organisms should be achieved or supported among other options especially by: crop rotation; use of adequate cultivation techniques (e.g. stale seedbed technique, sowing dates and densities, under-sowing, conservation tillage, pruning and direct sowing); use, where appropriate, of resistant/tolerant cultivars and standard/certified seed and planting material; use of balanced fertilisation, liming and irrigation/drainage practices; preventing the spreading of harmful organisms by hygiene measures (e.g. by regular cleansing of machinery and equipment);
+Integrated Pest Management 13 Integrated Pest Management means careful consideration of all available plant protection methods and subsequent integration of appropriate measures that discourage the development of populations of harmful organisms and keep the use of plant protection products and other forms of intervention to levels that are economically and ecologically justified and reduce or minimise risks to human health and the environment.
+Integrated Pest Management emphasises the growth of a healthy crop with the least possible disruption to agro-ecosystems and encourages natural pest control mechanisms.
+General principles of integrated pest management: 1.
+The prevention and/or suppression of harmful organisms should be achieved or supported among other options especially by: orop rotation; use of adequate cultivation techniques (e.g. stale seedbed technique, sowing dates and densities, under-sowing, conservation tillage, pruning and direct sowing); use, where appropriate, of resistant/tolerant cultivars and standard/certified seed and planting material; use of balanced fertilisation, liming and irrigation/drainage practices; preventing the spreading of harmful organisms by hygiene measures (e.g. by regular cleansing of machinery and equipment);